 Title IX of the Education Amendments of 1972 is a federal law that protects all students attending or accessing services at an educational institution that receives federal funding.
-It allows all students to attend school in an environment free of harassment and gender based violence.
+It allows all students to attend school in an environment free of harassment, gender based violence and discrimination.
 Violations of your rights under Title IX would be sexual assault, sexual harassment, sex discrimination or gender discrimination.
 Here at Housatonic Community College we take our responsibility to address and protect these rights very seriously.
-If you would like to report a Title IX violation or if you would like more information please do not hesitate to contact our Title IX Coordinator.
+If you would like to report a Title IX violation or if you would like more information please do not hesitate to contact our Title IX Coordinator(s).

 Sexual Misconduct Policy

-The Board of Regents for Higher Education (BOR) in conjunction with the Connecticut State Colleges and Universities (CSCU) is committed to insuring that each member of every BOR governed college or university community has the opportunity to participate fully in the process of education and development.
-The BOR and CSCU strive to maintain a safe and welcoming environment free from acts of sexual misconduct and relationship violence.
-It is the intent of the BOR and each of its colleges or universities to provide safety, privacy and support to victims of sexual misconduct and relationship violence.
+The Connecticut State Colleges and Universities (CSCU) is committed to insuring that students at all of the colleges or universities have the opportunity to participate fully in the process of education and development.
+The CSCU strives to maintain a safe and welcoming environment free from acts of sexual misconduct and relationship violence.
+Each CSCU college or university strives to provide safety, privacy and support to victims of sexual misconduct and relationship violence.

-The BOR strongly encourages the reporting of sexual misconduct, including sexual harassment, sexual assault and intimate partner violence, as an effective means of taking action by reporting such acts to the appropriate officials and pursuing criminal or disciplinary remedies, or both.
+The CSCU strongly encourages the reporting of sexual misconduct, including sexual harassment, sexual assault and intimate partner violence, as an effective means of taking action.
+By reporting these acts to the appropriate officials, the student can pursue criminal or disciplinary remedies, or both.
 The only way that action can be taken against anyone who violates another in such a manner is through reporting.
-Each and every BOR governed college or university shall provide those who report sexual misconduct with many supportive options, including referral to agencies that provide medical attention, counseling, legal services, advocacy, referrals and general information regarding sexual assault.
-Each and every BOR governed college or university will preserve the confidentiality of those who report sexual misconduct to the fullest extent possible and allowed by law.
-All BOR and CSCU employees, victim advocates or community victim advocates being consulted will make any limits of confidentiality clear before any disclosure of facts takes place.
+Each and every CSCU governed college or university shall provide those who report sexual misconduct with many supportive options, including referral to agencies that provide medical attention, counseling, legal services, advocacy, referrals and general information regarding sexual assault.
+Each and every CSCU governed college or university will preserve the confidentiality of those who report sexual misconduct to the fullest extent possible and allowed by law.
+All CSCU employees, victim advocates or community victim advocates being consulted will make any limits of confidentiality clear before any disclosure of facts takes place.

 Sexual intimacy is permissible only if it is agreed to by all participants and all activity is affirmatively consensual at all times.
-Sexual misconduct, including sexual harassment, sexual assault, sexual exploitation and intimate partner violence, against anyone is unacceptable and is both a crime under State law and a violation of BOR policies.
-The BOR and each of its governed colleges and universities are committed to providing an environment free of personal offenses.
-Consensual sexual relationships between staff, faculty and students are discouraged pursuant to BOR policy.
+Sexual misconduct, including sexual harassment, sexual assault, sexual exploitation and intimate partner violence, against anyone is unacceptable and is both a crime under State law and a violation of our policies.
+Housatonic Community College is committed to providing an environment free of personal offenses.
+Consensual sexual relationships between staff, faculty and students are discouraged pursuant to CSCU policy.

 Policy against Sexual Harassment

-Sexual harassment is a form of sex discrimination which is illegal under state and federal law and is also prohibited by the Connecticut Board of Regents for Higher Education Non-Discrimination Policy.
+Sexual harassment is a form of sex discrimination and it is illegal under both state and federal law.
+Sexual harassment is also prohibited by the CSCU Non-Discrimination Policy.
 In accordance with the Board policy sexual harassment may be described as:

 Any unwelcome sexual advance or request for sexual favors, or any conduct of a sexual nature when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or education, (2) submission to or rejection of such conduct by an individual is used as a basis for employment or academic decisions affecting the individual, or (3) such conduct has the purpose or effect of substantially interfering with an individual’s academic or work performance or creating an intimidating, hostile or offensive employment or educational environment.

-For the complete description of conduct which may constitute sexual harassment see the Connecticut Board of Regents Sexual Misconduct, Sexual Assault, and Intimate Partner Violence Policy and the Connecticut Board of Regents Student Code of Conduct in Appendix I.
+For the complete description of conduct which may constitute sexual harassment see the CSCU Sexual Misconduct, Sexual Assault, and Intimate Partner Violence Policy and the Connecticut Board of Regents Student Code of Conduct.

-Should you find yourself in a situation which you suspect may be a type of sexual harassment, you are urged to speak with the Title IX Coordinator, the Dean of Students’ office, or the Director of Human Resources/Affirmative Action Officer.
-Any of these individuals will advise you of appropriate channels available to you and will respect the confidentiality of the situation.
+If you find yourself in a situation and you suspect it may be a type of sexual harassment, you are urged to speak with the Title IX Coordinator, in the Dean of Students’ office or the Director of Human Resources/Affirmative Action Office.
+These individuals will advise you of the options available to you and will respect your privacy.

 Domestic Violence knows no gender, class, religion, education, or economic standing.
-Housatonic is a community, and domestic violence needs to be addressed by the community.
 Knowledge and understanding are important and effective tools that faculty, students and staff can call upon to help a victim stay safe.
 Resource material is available for viewing or loan in the Women’s Center, room BH-371 in Beacon Hall.
-If you would like to report a violation of the Domestic violence policy please contact the Title IX coordinator’s office, the Dean of students’ office, or the Director of Human Resources/Affirmative Action Officer.
+If you would like to report a violation of the Domestic violence policy please contact the Title IX coordinator, in the Dean of students’ office or the Director of Human Resources/Affirmative Action Office.